 It may seem innocent to reach out to an old friend on social media.
-However, you never know when an innocent message could turn into a charge of internet stalking.
-People sometimes don’t know when they’ve crossed the line.
+Some people sometimes don’t know when they’ve crossed the line.
 They think they’re just doing a little bit of flirting.
 Internet stalking is a lot worse than harmless flirting.
 The next thing they know, the cops are at their house and they’re being arrested.

 In order to protect yourself, it’s important to understand exactly what internet stalking is.
 You should also know what the elements of stalking are – no matter how it’s done.
-Otherwise, you can find yourself on the receiving end of a restraining order and possible jail time.
+Otherwise, you can find yourself on the receiving end of a criminal charge, a restraining order, and possible jail time.

 What Exactly is Stalking in Idaho?